 For this program to be a positive experience and to ensure the safety and well-being of all participants, each youth is expected to:

-- Be able to conduct self appropriately while participating in the social activities outside the formal learning experience
+- conduct themselves appropriately while participating in the social activities outside the formal learning experience

-- Misuse or damage of University property is unacceptable.
-Charges will be assessed against participants responsible for damaged or missing University property.
+*Misuse or damage of University property is unacceptable.
+Charges will be assessed against participants responsible for damage or missing University property.